 Dubai Customs Registration

 Dubai Customs is an important government agency that plays a key role in the import and export sector.
 Once you have received your commercial trade license from the Economic Department, you must register your import and export company with Dubai Customs.
 This registration is done to get a unique Customs Code.
+The Customs Code allocated to the import-export companies in Dubai must be submitted each time a company ships goods and commodities.
 The Customs Code allocated to your company must be submitted each time your company ships goods and commodities.

 Starting an import and export business in Dubai can be rewarding both in terms of profitability and expansion opportunities.
-For more expert guidance on your business activity, getting an import export business license, and learning about the UAE’s import and export formalities, contact Shuraa Business Setup today.
+For more expert guidance on your business activity, getting an import-export business license, and learning about the UAE’s import and export formalities, contact Shuraa Business Setup today.
 Our experienced business setup consultants will answer all your business-related queries.
-Speak with them on +97144081900 or WhatsApp them on +971507775554.
+Get in touch with Shuraa today to know more!